MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 ![Greater than filter option for Margin field](images/me-parameters-step-argument-sample-parameter-greater-than.png)

-In the **Filter rows** window you will see a button with a data type for the field selected.
+In the Filter rows window, you will see a button with a data type for the field selected.
 You can click this button to display a dropdown menu in which you can select the option to use a Parameter.
-From the field selection right next to it you can select the parameter that you want to pass to this argument.
-In this case it's the *Minimum Margin* parameter.
+From the field selection right next to it, you can select the parameter that you want to pass to this argument.
+In this case, it's the *Minimum Margin* parameter.

 ![Select parameter for transformation argument](images/me-parameters-step-argument-sample-parameter-select-parameter.png)